joninvski/joninvski.github.io/_posts/2017-10-15-custom-domain-in-github-with-ssl.markdown

 title: How to setup SSL for github custom domain
 comments: True
 type: "blog"
 short_summary: "If you are hosting your website in github and using a custom domain then your SSL certificate will not work.
-But you can use cloudfare for free to fix this."
+But you can use cloudfare for free and solve this problem."

 ---